Military history of Italy during World War II

-Italy's Axis partner, Nazi Germany, was ready for its defection and occupied central and northern Italy after the armistice of Cassibile in September 1943.
-After freeing Mussolini from captivity, the Germans set him up as the leader of a new puppet state in the north, the Italian Social Republic.
-This provoked Italian resistance against the German occupation and also a civil war between pro- and anti-fascist Italians.
-In the Allied-held south, the Kingdom of Italy officially became a co-belligerent of the Allies and declared war on Germany on 13 October 1943.
+Germany was ready for Italy's defection and invaded central and northern Italy; Mussolini was freed by German troops and installed as leader of the Italian Social Republic, a German puppet state.
+This sparked the Italian resistance movement against the German occupation and a civil war between pro- and anti-fascist factions.
+In the south, the Kingdom of Italy became an official co-belligerent of the Allies when it declared war on Germany on 13 October 1943.